Yari-Carelli/Django-Blog/README.md

 - Mentor [Martina Terlevic](https://github.com/SephTheOverwitch), a constant source of support, providing reassurance, precious advice and patient guidance.
 - Code Institute, for providing the “I think therefore I blog” walkthrough project.
-- [Stackoverflow](https://stackoverflow.com), an immense source of solutions to every sort of issue, big or small.
+- [Stackoverflow](https://stackoverflow.com), an immense source of solutions to every sort of issue, big or small, and answer to every kind of question, smart or trivial.